To enter kindergarten, your student must be five years old on or before August 31.

 Additional information on registering for kindergarten and forms can be found on the Register for Kindergarten page.
 Some schools may have additional forms for you to fill out about your student.
 Information about school registration dates and times are published online on the district homepage and school websites and newsletters.

-A district-wide kindergarten orientation is provided in March.
+A district-wide kindergarten information night is provided in March.
 Teachers, administrators, and curriculum specialists present parents with information about the Northshore School District's kindergarten program.
-The orientation is intended for parents only and does not require registration to attend.
+The evening is intended for parents only and does not require registration to attend.

 The kindergarten program in the Northshore School District provides children a foundation for academic success and develops an enthusiasm for life-long learning.
 Student outcomes are standards-based and focus on the whole child: academically, socially, emotionally, and physically.

 Before school begins, kindergarten teachers will meet with families to get to know the students, their families, and their stories.
 Additionally, teachers evaluate students in many areas to determine students' strengths.
 This helps teachers plan a program based on the needs of the children.

 The developmentally appropriate learning environment provides substantial opportunities to learn through purposeful play that honors student choice and provides teacher-guided, interactive small-group, and large group experiences.
 The kindergarten school year is an important time to provide students with rich, relevant learning experiences that allow them to reach goals that are both challenging and achievable regardless of their varied experiences and backgrounds upon entering kindergarten.

 Resources to help your kindergarten student:

 The kindergarten eligibility process incorporates two steps--screening AND assessment.
 All kindergarten students will be automatically screened for potential highly capable eligibility.